-Position: Lecturer, Centre for Neuroendocrinology and Department of Physiology, University of Otago.
+Position: Associate Professor, Centre for Neuroendocrinology and Department of Physiology, University of Otago.

 Dr Rebecca Campbell is passionate about her work.
 A neuroendocrinologist at the University of Otago, she studies how fertility is controlled by the brain.
 Her special interest is in a small group of brain cells that take information from our bodies and the environment and ‘make the call’ to switch fertility on.